hschwane/mpUtils/README.md

 --------------------------
 ## features

+### graphics
 - c++ wrapper for most openGl and glfw functionality
 - utilities for glsl shader like a c-style preprocessor as well as include files with math functions, rng and noise
-- some utilities for graphics applications like camera handling, image loading and screen filling rendering
+- some utilities for graphics applications like camera handling and screen filling rendering
+- high level 2D rendering with game engine like functionality (work in progress)
 - ImGUI based user interface
-- mouse and keyboard input handling
+- mouse and keyboard input handling including
+- image class to load store and manipulate images

+### cuda
-- building with cuda, including cuda support for the clion IDE and some cuda helping functions and utilities
+- building with cuda, and some cuda helping functions and utilities
 - vector and matrix math functions for cuda
-- memory management and glInteroperability wrapper for cuda
+- cuda memory management using std::vector compatible classes
+- cuda <-> OpenGL interoperability
+- the CUB library (see 3rd party code)

+### general
 - highly customisable thread safe logger
+- resourceManager with async loading, reference counting, and caching
-- ini-Style configuration file parser
+- toml (ini-Style) configuration file parser using toml11 (see 3rd paty code)
-- different timers including asynchronous ones
-- template metaprogramming utilities
 - includes compile-time math functions from the gcem-library (see 3rd party code)
 - system specific dialogs (eg file open / save) using tinyfd (see 3rd party code)
 - compile and embed resources into executables using incbin (see 3rd party code)
+- the entt entity component system (see 3rd paty code)
+- different timers and stopwatches, including asynchronous ones
+- template metaprogramming and type trait utilities
+- functions for point picking and random number generation
+- copy and movable atomics (copy/move is not atomic in itself)
+- a python like "Range" class
+- a state machine wrapper
+- many more small helper functions and classes
-- cmake modules for handling versions and cuda code generation
+- cmake modules for handling git versions and cuda code generation
 - doxygen style documentation
-- other small helpers

 ------------------------
 ## contribution / bugs / missing features